2021–22 Chelsea F.C. season: May

-Following the disappointment in the Cup Final, Chelsea were boosted by the fact that Arsenal lost back-to-back matches against Tottenham and Newcastle, guaranteeing them a top four finish and a spot in the 2022-23 UEFA Champions League.
+Following the disappointment in the Cup Final, Chelsea were boosted by the fact that Arsenal lost back-to-back matches against Tottenham and Newcastle, guaranteeing them a top four finish and a spot in the 2022–23 UEFA Champions League.
 Chelsea then drew Leicester City 1–1 in their penultimate match of the season, which all but secured third place for the Blues due to their far superior goal difference to Tottenham.
 On the final day of the season, Chelsea beat Watford 2–1 after Ross Barkley scored a stoppage time winner, confirming their third-place finish with 74 points, 19 points behind champions Manchester City.
-Chelsea broke a new Premier League record by becoming the first side in the history of the competition to not be losing a match at half-time within a season.
+Chelsea broke a new Premier League record by becoming the first side in the history of the competition not to be losing a match at half-time within a season.

 On 28 May, the club announced that a "final and definitive agreement" was entered to sell the club to the consortium of Boehly and Clearlake Capital.
-On 30 May, the club announced that the acquisition of the club to the said consortium is completed.
-The sale of the club has been approved by the UK and Portuguese Governments, the European Union and Premier League.
+On 30 May, the club announced that the acquisition of the club to the said consortium had been completed.
+The sale of the club was approved by the UK and Portuguese Governments, the European Union and Premier League.
 Several players also officially announced their departures from Chelsea, including Danny Drinkwater and Antonio Rüdiger.